harshalvrm/Dance-Home-Page-Live-Class-Project-14/Readme.md

 ## Learnt
 In This project I learnt the following properties of HTML and CSS.
-- In depth learning of Responsive designs.
+- In depth learning of Positioning and alignments.
-- Image positioning properties
+- Image positioning properties.
-- Flexbox and its Properties.
-- Media Queries.
+- Text Shadow properties

 <br>
 <!-- CONTACT -->